 No, a cloth face covering is intended to provide community protection and is not intended to provide the wearer respiratory protection from exposure to chemicals, biologicals, or other airborne hazards.
 Continue to perform work activities using appropriate safety controls such…Read full answer about Will my face covering protect me from hazardous chemicals or biological materials?

 The warm, moist air in exhaled breath can cause water droplets to condense on glasses lenses, even if the face covering or mask is tight-fitting.
 Washing lenses with soap and water and drying with a soft cloth can prevent…Read full answer about How do I prevent my prescription or safety glasses from fogging while wearing a face covering?

-Based on local shelter-in-place orders, face coverings must be worn in all Stanford buildings except residences, where different rules apply: Undergraduate Residential Communities: https://deanofstudents.stanford.edu/sheltering-place-guidance-students-living-undergraduate-communitiesGraduate Housing: https://deanofstudents.stanford.edu/sheltering-place-guidance-students-living-graduate-housing Instances of where it is not appropriate to wear a…Read full answer about When are face coverings required on main campus in Santa Clara County?
+Based on local regulations, face coverings must be worn in all Stanford buildings except residences, where different rules apply: Undergraduate Residential Communities: https://campuscompact.stanford.edu/undergraduate-studentsGraduate Housing: https://campuscompact.stanford.edu/graduateprofessional-students Note: A face covering is not required when a person is in a personal office…Read full answer about When are face coverings required on main campus in Santa Clara County?

 We encourage you to provide your own face covering wherever possible, and many members of our community have already purchased or made them for their use outside of Stanford.
 As mentioned above, many options are available.
 The university is working…Read full answer about Is Stanford providing face coverings?